 By Anthony Caruso III | Publisher

 Boston Celtics general manager Danny Ainge suffered a mild heart attack on Tuesday while the team was in Milwaukee, Wisconsin.
-According to WCVB, Ainge suffered the mild heart attack before the Celtics were playing the Milwaukee Bucks in Game 2.
+According to WCVB, Ainge suffered a mild heart attack before the Celtics were playing the Milwaukee Bucks in Game 2.

-This is the second-time that the 60-year-old has suffered a mild heart attack.
+This is the second time that the 60-year-old has suffered a mild heart attack.
 This also happened in 2009.